Guide to all the best creepy abandoned and haunted places in Wisconsin.

 Several reports have related how a figure in full Native American dress has been seen strolling among the gravestones.

-To add to the spooky goings-on, former civil war soldiers can occasionally be seen marching across the cemetery.
+To add to the spooky goings-on, former Civil War soldiers occasionally march across the cemetery.

-It may not be the most haunted place in the state, but Dartford Cemetery is certainly one of the most haunted cemeteries in Wisconsin.
+It may not be the most haunted place in the state, but the haunted Dartford Cemetery is certainly one of the most haunted cemeteries in Wisconsin.

 2. Summerwind Mansion, West Bay Lake